tlswg/tls13-spec/draft-ietf-tls-tls13.md

 subsequently send Certificate ({{certificate}}) and CertificateVerify ({{certificate-verify}}) messages.

-If the server is unable to negotiate a supported set of parameters (i.e., there is no overlap between the client and server parameters), it
-MUST return a "handshake_failure" alert and close the connection.
+If the server is unable to negotiate a supported set of parameters (i.e., there is no overlap between the client and server parameters), it MUST abort the handshake and and SHOULD send either a "handshake_failure" or "insufficient_security" fatal alert (see {{alert-protocol}}).

 ###  Client Hello